Eclipse e4 notes. Just some notes about Eclipse 4 for my personal use.

 The platform will pick the correct icon automatically.

-The Eclipse Platform contains a Maven plug-in which can be used to convert SVG graphics to png.
+The Eclipse Platform contains a Maven plug-in that can be used to convert SVG graphics to png.
 Clone the Eclipse Platform UI repo to use it.
 You find the clone URI on the following website: Here you find the org.eclipse.images.renderer plug-ins.
 See its Readme how to convert SVG to png.
-The generated png can be included into your Eclipse RCP application. |
+The generated png can be included in your Eclipse RCP application. |

 4. HDPI support in Eclipse 4.6